-by Dan d’Entremont – TIS Academic Counselor
+By Dan d’Entremont, TIS Academic Counselor

-Local Macau students might be intimidated by the prospect of moving to a truly international school like TIS, but the transition can be much easier and the experience more rewarding than anticipated.
-When asked about what advice she would give to other students from local schools, Vivian said, “If you are considering making a move to TIS, I strongly encourage you to take that one step forward.
-An education at TIS has prepared me in so many ways in becoming a better-equipped learner, a more effective communicator, and a more open-minded global citizen.
+As she awaits her final university offers, it is clear that TIS and the combination of the IB and Alberta programs have created a unique opportunity for Vivian’s success.
+Local Macao students might be intimidated by the prospect of moving to a truly international school like TIS, but the transition can be much easier and the experience more rewarding than anticipated.
+When asked what advice she would give to other students attending local schools Vivian said, “If you are considering making a move to TIS, I strongly encourage you to take that step forward.
+A TIS education has prepared me in so many ways toward becoming a better-equipped learner, a more effective communicator and a more open-minded global citizen.
 It has also opened more doors for me in terms of tertiary education options.”